Philly Cheesesteak Stuffed Peppers

 -

-Heat 1 tablespoon olive oil in a large skillet over medium-high until shimmering.
+While the peppers roast, heat the tablespoon of olive oil for the filling in a large skillet over medium-high heat.

 -

-Stir in Worcestershire sauce, garlic powder, 1/2 teaspoon salt, 1/4 teaspoon black pepper, and Italian seasoning.
+Stir in Worcestershire sauce, garlic powder, salt, black pepper, and Italian seasoning, and cook for one more minute.

 -